Affected Council Services

 - Sanitise your hands before and after opening the allotment gates.

 - Do not have a bonfire.

-- Any plot holder who is self-isolating because a household member is ill with Coronavirus (COVID -19) must not visit the site.
+- Any plot holder who has COVID-19 symptoms or who is self-isolating because a household member is ill with Coronavirus (COVID -19) must not visit the site.

 - Please ensure all communal facilities are closed.

 - All parks and open spaces remain open but visitors must respect nation social distancing guidelines.
 Please take your litter home with you if bins are already full.

 - Football matches booked with the Council are allowed following COVID-19 guidelines.

 - All of the play areas are now open to the public.

 Residents using the play areas must: